afotey/CSV-Charts/Developer-documentation.md

 	- `$chart_options`
 		- The Highcharts options
 	- `$library`
-		- The active library (currently will also be 'highcharts')
+		- The active library (will aways be 'highcharts' until we support more libraries)

 Example: